Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 Over/Under Insights

-- Cincinnati and its opponents have gone over the current 58-point total in three of nine games (33.3%) this season.
+- Cincinnati has combined with its opponents to put up more than 58 points in three of nine games this season.

-- The combined points per game average of the two teams, 63.4, is 5.4 points above Friday's over/under.

-- This contest's over/under is 8.8 points greater than the 49.2 these two squads combine to allow per game this season.
+- Friday's total is 5.4 points lower than the two team's combined 63.4 points per game average.

+- The 49.2 combined points per game that these two squads have allowed this season are 8.8 fewer than the 58 total in this contest.

-- The average total in Bearcats games this season is 53.1, 4.9 points fewer than Friday's over/under of 58 .
+- Bearcats games have an average total of 53.1 points this season, 4.9 fewer than Friday's over/under.

-- The 56.7 PPG average total in Bulls games this season is 1.3 points fewer than this game's over/under.
+- The 58 total in this game is 1.3 points higher than the 56.7 average total in Bulls games this season.

 Cincinnati Stats and Trends

-- The Bearcats have covered the spread once this season when favored by 23.5 points or more (in four chances).
+- Cincinnati has five wins against the spread in nine games this season.

-- Cincinnati's games this year have hit the over on four of nine set point totals (44.4%).
+- Cincinnati's games this year have gone over the total in four out of nine opportunities (44.4%).

-- Cincinnati is 4-1 against the spread and 5-0 overall this season when the team notches more than 34.3 points.
+- Cincinnati is 4-1 against the spread and 5-0 overall in games when it puts up more than 34.3 points.

-- Cincinnati is 2-0 against the spread and 2-0 overall when the team totals over 484.4 yards.
+- When Cincinnati picks up over 484.4 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Bearcats have 13 turnovers this season, equal to the number of takeaways for the Bulls.

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.